ZacBlanco/zacblanco.github.io/education/comp-arch-331/notes.md

 Simply subtract 1 from the value, then invert the bits.
 The exact opposite process from before.

+So, to summarize:

+**To represent a negative number, $$-n$$ in two's complement**:

+1. First represent the number, $$n$$, in 'normal' binary.
+2. Invert all of the 1's and 0's (turn each 0 to a 1, and each one to a 0).
+3. Finally, add 1 to the inverted number.

+The resulting binary number is now equal to $$-n$$

+**To find the value of a two's complement number**

+1. Subtract 1 from the binary number
+2. Flip all of the ones and zeros

+The resulting binary number is the number $$n$$ which was represented as $$-n$$ in two's complement.

 ### Two's Complement Operations

 MIPS 16-bit arithmetic gets converted to 32 bit for arithmetic